Official IOCCC rules

 detail that ownership (i.e., who owns what) AND document the

-Please note that the IOCCC size tool, the tools in the mkiocccentry
+Please note that the tools in mkiocccentry

-NOT original works, unless of course you’re the respective authors, in
+unless of course you’re the original authors, in which case they are original. :-)

 See also Rule 5, Rule 18 and Rule 21.